 Of all Southern California Counties, Santa Barbara County fairly can be said to be on the steadiest trajectory to making a significant cut in its homeless population over the course of the coming decade.
 The county has a homeless population of approximately 1,500 people.
 Indeed, the county has enacted ordinances and partnered with a variety of other stakeholders to develop an action plan that has a realistic chance of eliminating chronic homelessness in the county well within the coming decade.

 With that background noted, Santa Barbara County has maintained and enforced ordinances in a manner that provides a bit more leniency to the homeless population in that county than what is found in Los Angeles.
-With a significantly smaller homeless population, and a solid set of resources in the county to assist in the development of long-term housing solutions, the county is able to be more flexible in addressing the needs of the homeless population without imposing what homeless advocates contend are unnecessarily restrictive if not punitive ordinances and enforcement schemes (like what arguable is being seen in Orange County today).
+With a significantly smaller homeless population, and a solid set of resources in the county to assist in the development of long-term housing solutions, the county is able to be more flexible in addressing the needs of the homeless population without imposing what homeless advocates contend are unnecessarily restrictive if not punitive ordinances and enforcement schemes (like what arguably is being seen in Orange County today).

 Ventura County Ordinances Impacting Homelessness